Northern Sea Route: Economic assessment

-Researchers and economists usually compare the Northern Sea Route with the conventional Suez Canal Route or Southern Sea Route.
+Researchers and economists usually compare NSR with the conventional Suez Canal Route or Southern Sea Route.
 The first route is shorter, which allows for saving on fuel, but it is connected with environmental risks and increased operating costs.
-However, the above-mentioned research can be considered disputable and incomplete, as it does not consider such factors like the reduced length of the Northern Sea Route (comparing to the Suez Canal) and, therefore, reduced CO_{2} emissions; the absence of charge payments for the passage; no risks of a pirate attack; the reduced cost of journey due to its reduced length.
+However, the above-mentioned research can be considered disputable and incomplete since it does not consider such factors as the reduced length of the Northern Sea Route compared to the Suez Canal and, therefore, reduced CO_{2} emissions; the absence of charge payments for the passage; no risks of a pirate attack; or the reduced cost of the journey due to its reduced length.

 Major shipping companies encounter substantial costs due to carbon emissions, whereas the deployment of nuclear icebreakers, which operate without hydrocarbon fuel and produce very low carbon emissions, offers an economic advantage for shippers.

-Some studies recommend the joint usage of the two routes where the Northern Sea Route is used in summer when it is almost ice-free, and the Suez Canal Route is sailed in the rest of the year.
+Some studies recommend the joint usage of the two routes where NSR is used in summer when it is almost ice-free, and the Suez Canal Route is sailed in the rest of the year.
 The researchers also claim that the economic feasibility of the NSR largely depends on its weather conditions.

-Even though the Arctic ice is melting and Polar routes are being extensively studied, the amount of cargo shipped through the Northern Sea Route (NSR) remains low in comparison to the Suez Canal.
+Even though the Arctic ice is melting and polar routes are being extensively studied, the amount of cargo shipped through NSR remains low in comparison to the Suez Canal.
 However, the cargo traffic steadily grows every year.
 The research shows that the NSR-SCR combined shipping scheme can be more competitive than the use of the Suez Canal Route only.
 If the shipping company provides sufficient loading on the NSR, uses a reliable ice-class vessel for navigation and the price of crude oil is high, the economic advantage of the NSR-SCR combined shipping scheme is obvious.
-That is why the NSR icebreaker escort fee may be several times lower than the SCR toll.
+The NSR icebreaker escort fee may be several times lower than the SCR toll.
 According to the Arctic and Antarctic Research Institute's report "Sea Ice Projections for 2030-2050," these years are expected to be the coldest phase of the 74-year oscillation.
 No seasonal loss of Arctic Ocean ice cover is expected in 2050.